apify/apify-cli/README.md

 ```
 USAGE
-  $ apify login
+  $ apify login [-t <value>]

-OPTIONS
+FLAGS
-  -t, --token=token  [Optional] Apify API token
+  -t, --token=<value>  [Optional] Apify API token

 DESCRIPTION
+  Logs in to your Apify account using a provided API token.
   The API token and other account information is stored in the ~/.apify directory, from where it is read by all other
   "apify" commands.
 To log out, call "apify logout".
 ```